KenyaG/Twitter/README.md

 Describe any challenges encountered while building the app.

+I had trouble implementing the three required features that are incomplete.
+I unfortunately could not figure out how to implement thise features on my own.
+I'm still trying to digest and understand the concepts that were taught in these last three weeks.
+I apologize for not fully completing the assignment even with an extension, but I had a lot of trouble with writing code.
 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.